ohollmen/procster/README.md

 Procster is a simple microhttpd based HTTP service that lists processes via a REST/JSON Web API.

+Procster service can:

+- List processes as (JSON) linear listing (like ps utility)
+- List processes in (JSON) tree format (like pstree utility)
+- Kill processes by process id (PID)

-Procster is meant to serve you in a toolkit / API manner, so that you merely tap on to it with your favorite HTTP client and decide what you do with data.
+Procster is meant to serve you in a toolkit / API manner, so that you merely tap on to it with your favorite HTTP client and decide what you do with the data.
+The processes can be queried with tools like curl/libcurl, python requests, Node.js fetch or Axios, etc.

+If you manage a cluster of servers, you can run Procster on each of the hosts to be able to query and manage processes on the whole cluster.

+Procster also has a command line process lister that outputs processes in JSON to stdout (Other than that is works pretty much like `ps` utility, except shows more process properties than `ps` by default.).

 <!--, but Procster also ships with a small test-nature Web
 GUI to graphically get hang of what data Procsster can provide.
 -->

-## Procster Design Rationale
+## Procster Design

-Procster is written on top of 4 main, reusable footings:
+Procster is written on top of 4 reusable footings:

-- procps - Linux process lister API, also used by "ps" and "top" utilities
+- **procps** - Linux process lister API, also used by "ps" and "top" utilities
-- microhttpd - Lightweight, standalone HTTP server
+- **libmicrohttpd** - Lightweight, standalone HTTP server
-- glib - For helper data structures
+- **glib** - For helper data structures
-- libjansson - JSON library to parse and serialize JSON
+- **libjansson** - JSON library to parse and serialize JSON

 Choosing a very slim "embedded" web server (Instead of general purpose web server like Apache or NginX) and efficient libraries for other tasks